Madeira wine finished Whisky

 These wood finishes proved hugely popular, and Madeira wine finished whiskies were born.

-There are now numerous wine finishes on the market from a range of distilleries, though Glenmorangie no longer markets its Madeira wine finish which is a shame as it was excellent.
+There are now numerous wine finishes on the market from a range of distilleries, though Glenmorangie no longer regulalry markets a Madeira wine finish which is a shame as it was excellent.
+However a limited edition Glemnorangie Bacalta was launched.

-It is now left to BenRiach to market 2 styles of Madeira wood finished whiskies, a sublime 15 year old for about £40.00 and a more challenging Madeira aged whisky: Maderensis Fumosus’ (Latin for ‘smoky Madeira’) is a heavily peated BenRiach, aged 13 years old, originally matured in American oak, then finished in Madeira wine barrels.
+BenRiach followed the trend and marketed 3 styles of Madeira wood finished whiskies, a 13 year old, a sublime 15 year old and a more challenging Madeira aged whisky: Maderensis Fumosus’ (Latin for ‘smoky Madeira’) is a heavily peated BenRiach, aged 13 years old, originally matured in American oak, then finished in Madeira wine barrels.

 This maturation is credited with giving the whisky some very interesting additional flavours including peaches, watermelon as well as vanilla spices and honey notes.

 Other Malts from Scotland aged in Madeira are in quite short supply, A 1978 vintage whisky from Glenglassaugh.
 This whisky has been finished in a cask previously used for Madeira style wine.
-A beautifully sweet, fruity 33 year old now sells for over £300 a bottle.
+A beautifully sweet, fruity 33 year old and very rare indeed.

 Glenfiddich the worlds best selling single malt whisky no produces the Glenfiddich Discovery range of malts which includes a 19 year old finished in Madeira wine casks.
 This bottling achieved critical acclaim and was awarded an IWSC Gold medal in 2012.